-Demonstration under real operational conditions (i.e., at high TRL) is crucial for checking the feasibility and impact of the (cluster of) technological components in the process chain, operated by railway undertakings and infrastructure managers.
-FA2 is proposing the following scenarios (eventually combined in shared set-ups):
+Demonstration under real operational conditions (i.e., at high TRL) is crucial for checking the feasibility and impact of the (cluster of) technological components in the process chain,

-- ETCS game changers, including L3 moving block, hybrid level 3 and FRMCS, showing increased system capacity, - Next-generation ATC, both for trackside and onboard, allowing fast and simplified deployment and upgradeability. - ATO GoA3/4 over ETCS, including operational scenarios such as shunting, management of degraded modes, remote control, and cross-border operation, to assess the benefits of automation, namely the increased capacity, punctuality, flexibility, resilience and the reduced operating costs and energy consumption in at least four use cases: - High density mainlines, - Regional low-traffic services in strong link with FA6, - Freight services, also considering self-driving freight wagons, - Inspection vehicles. - Automation applied to light rail urban transport (i.e., tramways) in operation and in depots, and connected to other road users, to show the increased safety and punctuality and the reduced operational costs in the urban environment. - Test validation platform, to enable the next-generation ATC technologies in an efficient cost-effective way.
+- ETCS game changers, including L3 moving block, hybrid level 3 and FRMCS, showing increased system capacity, - Next-generation ATC, both for trackside and onboard, allowing fast and simplified deployment and upgradeability. - ATO GoA3/4 over ETCS, including operational scenarios such as shunting, management of degraded modes, remote control, and cross-border operation, to assess the benefits of automation, namely the increased capacity, punctuality, flexibility, resilience and the reduced operating costs and energy consumption in at least four use cases: - High density mainlines, - o Regional low-traffic services in strong link with FA6, - o Freight services, also considering self-driving freight wagons, - Inspection vehicles. - Automation applied to light rail urban transport (i.e., tramways) in operation and in depots, and connected to other road users, to show the increased safety and punctuality and the reduced operational costs in the urban environment. - Test validation platform, to enable the next-generation ATC technologies in an efficient cost-effective way.